 "By calling it 'state sponsored' organisations, are attempting to deflect the discussion from the types of tools used and their failed defences, and to posit that they had no chance of protecting their data because 'the government did it'," said Günter Ollmann, chief security officer at Vectra Networks.
 More

-Matt Walmsley, director, EMEA at Vectra Networks comments on the Yahoo! hack: “It’s extremely concerning just how many organisations are still blissfully unaware of huge data breaches taking place within their network infrastructure.
-Research shows that only about two out of 10 data breaches are detected internally – leaving around 80 percent of data breaches detected by external discovery and third party agencies.”
+Matt Walmsley, EMEA director at Vectra, comments on the Yahoo hack: “It’s concerning how many organisations are unaware of huge data breaches taking place in their networks.
+Research shows that about two out of 10 data breaches are detected internally – leaving around 80% to be detected by external discovery and third-party agencies.”
 More

 Vectra Networks möchte mit einer neuen Lösung versteckte Sicherheitslücken in Netzwerkinfrastrukturen wie Firewalls, Server, Router und Switches aufdecken.
 Das berichtet das Fachmagazin Funkschau.
 Demnach ermöglicht diese Sicherheitslösung branchenweit erstmalig die erforderliche Transparenz, den Kontext und die Intelligenz, um selbst hochentwickelte Angriffe auf das Rechenzentrum aufzudecken.
 More

 While U.S. officials have suggested designating election systems as critical infrastructure after the Democratic National Committee hack, 62% of Passcode Influencers say it's not enough.
 “Unless we move beyond a declaration and into actual protection, proclamation would act more like an invitation to global hackers," said Vectra CTO Günter Ollmann.
 More